 Each year the College of Journalism and Communications evaluates the progress of all doctoral students.
-A copy of the form used for this evaluation is on the next page.
-In order to facilitate this process, please provide your advisor with the following information.
+A copy of the form used for this evaluation is included.
+In order to facilitate this process, please provide your advisor with the following information by date.
 You may use these instructions as a format to fill in the categories.